elchericito/redfast-docs/docs/USER MANUAL/settings/actions-2/partner-provisioning.md

 # User provisioning and session token

-This API should be invoked to redirect a user to pulse.redfast.com.
+This API should be invoked to create a user session.
 If a user does not already exist, they will be provisioned first and then a session will be created upon JWT validation.

 ## Endpoint